pgorman/dangerjaunt/minirules.md

 	2. Missile fire
 	3. Melee

+To score a successful hit during missle fire or melee, the sum of the attacker's d20 to-hit roll, base attack bonus, and any situational bonuses must equal or exceed the target's armor class.
+The attacker rolls damage after a hit, and deducts the damage rolled from the target's hit points.
+Any character or monster reduced to zero or fewer hit points dies.

 ## Monster (Re)actions ##

 Monster reactions may be modified by the situation, rumors about the player characters, bribes, player character charisma, allegiances or antipathies with other dungeon factions, etc.